signalogic/SigSRF_SDK/README.md

   2. VM
   Please select target for Signalogic SW install [1-2]:

-AFter choosing one of these, the script will next prompt:
+After choosing one of these, the script will next prompt:

   1. Install Signalogic SW
   2. Uninstall Signalogic SW